speakforme/frontend/HACKING.md

 The `_data/i18n.yml` file holds the UI translations.
 Add a new language below.
 We fallback to english.

 Work is ongoing for translating the constituency names, as well as the petition text

+## Javascript

+* All code is in `public/app.js`.
+* Single component VueApp.
+* We have mountpoints in 2 files: `_layouts/campaign.html` `_layouts/home.html`

+## Wanna Help?

+We have a checklist of things to do at https://github.com/speakforme/frontend/issues/2